 Welsh place names are often descriptive, so if you can understand what the place name means, you’ll get a grasp of the place you’re looking for.
 For example, two iconic mountains in Snowdonia that are famed for their rocky summits are Glyder Fach and Glyder Fawr.
 This translates to small pile/heap (of rocks) and big pile/heap (of rocks).

 We like to keep things simple 🙂

 If you’re interested in hiking to Glyder Fach and Glyder Fawr, take a look at this post.

 The most famous example of a descriptive place name is perhaps, the word that I’ve been asked to say so many times in my life that I’ve lost count.
-It’s the name of a village in North Wales, the longest place name in the UK.
+It’s the name of a village in North Wales and the longest place name in the UK.

 No I’m not joking, it really is just one word!
 This word is one big description of the village, which roughly translates to: